EU Inc vs US LLC: Which Is Better for Your Startup?

 You want to operate in multiple EU countries without the paperwork.
 This is EU Inc's core structural advantage over both national EU forms and the US LLC.
 No branch registrations in each country.
 No local legal entities.
 No repeated compliance with 27 different national company law regimes.
 One entity, continent-wide.

 Your team is EU-based.
-Payroll, employment contracts, and benefits for EU employees are straightforward through an EU entity.
+Payroll, employment contracts, and benefits for EU employees run cleanly through an EU entity.
 Employing EU workers through a US LLC creates cross-border employment complexity and potential permanent establishment exposure that can trigger corporate tax obligations in the employee's country.

-The pattern is straightforward: if your revenue, your team, and your regulatory environment are European, an EU structure removes complexity that a US LLC would create.
+The pattern reads cleanly: if your revenue, your team, and your regulatory environment are European, an EU structure removes complexity that a US LLC would create.

 The tax question everyone has

-The implicit assumption in many "US LLC vs EU entity" comparisons is that the US LLC wins on taxes for non-residents because of pass-through treatment and bilateral tax treaties.
+The implicit assumption in many "US LLC vs EU entity" comparisons is that the US LLC wins on taxes for non-residents.
+Pass-through treatment, the argument goes, combined with tax treaties, lowers the effective rate.
 This is often wrong in practice.

 Which structure fits you?